What’s in Chicago alleys? That which we might call an alleyway actually makes our city smell so sweet.

 The city of Chicago has been promoting “green infrastructure” initiatives for over a decade.
 It’s an effort to do what’s possible to ameliorate Chicago’s contribution to and the effects from climate change.
 Environmentally friendlier alleys are a big component of this.
 After all, there are more than 1,900 miles of alleys in Chicago.

 So the Green Alley programs promote things like permeable pavements and lighter-colored surfaces in alleys.
-(No more wood-paved alleys, but the few remaining, like that pictured above, are really cool).
+(No more wood-paved alleys, but the few remaining, like the one pictured above, which was paved over in 2018, are really cool).
 These won’t stop catastrophic climate change alone, of course, but they make the city that much better.
 I’m especially grateful for anything that cuts down on the urban heat island effect in August.

 #2.
 Keeps the Rats Away from our Front Yards!